Junior Fa eyes knockout win in comeback fight

 "Lucas is good to go.
 He's said that he's been offered to fight me and he's keen.
 We're just waiting for contracts to be formed and for us to sign them.
 Both of us are keen.
 I'm probably hungrier than him.
 He's fought and won recently, and I haven't, so there's plenty more reason for me to be hungry."

-The 42-year-old Brown shapes as an ideal stepping stone as Fa looks to reignite his career.
+The 42-year-old Browne shapes as an ideal stepping stone as Fa looks to reignite his career.

-In his last outing Brown (30-3) recorded a knockout victory over fellow Australian heavyweight Faiga Opelu in December.
-Prior to that, Brown was floored in the first round by former NRL star Paul Gallen.
+In his last outing Browne (30-3) recorded a knockout victory over fellow Australian heavyweight Faiga Opelu in December.
+Prior to that, Browne was floored in the first round by former NRL star Paul Gallen.

 "He's tough, durable," Fa says.
 "Technically he's not great.
 He's got a big right hand but I'll beat him up.
 I don't think he hangs with me for the whole fight.
 I'll stop him."